satya-arjunan/visocyteold/Utilities/Doxygen/pages/MajorAPIChanges.md

 ###Removed vtkPVGenericRenderWindowInteractor, vtkPVRenderViewProxy###

-Visocyte was subclassing vtkRenderWindowInteractor to create `vtkPVGenericRenderWindowInteractor` to handle interaction.
+ParaView was subclassing vtkRenderWindowInteractor to create `vtkPVGenericRenderWindowInteractor` to handle interaction.
 That piece of code was potentially derived from an older implementation of vtkRenderWindowInteractor and hence did what it did.
 Current implementation of vtkRenderWindowInteractor lets the vtkInteractionStyle (and subclasses) do all the heavy lifting.
-Visocyte did that to some extent (since it has a vtkPVInteractorStyle), but will was relying on `vtkPVGenericRenderWindowInteractor`, `vtkPVRenderViewProxy` to propagate interaction/still renders and other things.
+ParaView did that to some extent (since it has a vtkPVInteractorStyle), but will was relying on `vtkPVGenericRenderWindowInteractor`, `vtkPVRenderViewProxy` to propagate interaction/still renders and other things.
 This has been refactored.
-Visocyte no longer uses a special vtkRenderWindowInteractor.
+ParaView no longer uses a special vtkRenderWindowInteractor.
 All logic is handled by observers on the standard vtkRenderWindowInteractor.